I have been researching and writing about consumer electronics for over 13 years.

-- It's size.
+- Size.
 Obviously, it needs to fit in the space you have available.

-- It's heating capacity.
+- Heating capacity.
 You can compare wattage and of course BTUs (British Thermal Unit), which is just an expression of the amount of heat it can produce.

 - Style & Finish.
 If you want to complement the decor of your room, you want to consider the style (for instance, modern versus traditional) and finish.

 - Realistic presentation.
 Since you've opted for one of these models versus a regular space heater, you probably want a nice look that creates ambiance.
 A realistic flame, glowing embers, and so forth are a must.